netrisai/docs/sandbox/Sandbox9/configurations.rst

 ********************************
 Provided Example Configurations
 ********************************
 Once you log into the Netris GUI, you will find that certain services have already been pre-configured for you to explore and interact with.
-You can also learn how to create some of these services yourself by following the step-by-step instructions in the :"**Learn by Creating Services**":`../creating-services` section.
+You can also learn how to create some of these services yourself by following the step-by-step instructions in the "**:Learn by Creating Services:**"`creating-services.rst` section.

 V-Net (Ethernet/Vlan/VXlan) Example
 ===================================